1liale/EvolutionGame/README.md

 Here we will only outline the input and output layers of NN:

-1. The input layer will have 4 nodes
+1. The input layer will have 2 nodes

   a.
-Obstacle's direction vector from player (X)
+Obstacle's displacement vector from player (X)

   b.
-Obstacle's direction vector from player (Y)

-  c.
 Obstacles's relative speed from player (X)

-  d.
-Obstacles's relative speed from player (Y)

 2.  the output layer will have 5 nodes